Juniper Creek WMA

 This brochure is designed to provide the public with information and a summary of regulations pertaining to hunting and other recreational use on the Juniper Creek Wildlife Management Area.
 Regulations that are new or differ substantially from last year are shown in bold print.
 Area users should familiarize themselves with all regulations.
 For exact wording of the wildlife laws and regulations, see the Florida Fish and Wildlife Conservation Commission’s wildlife code, on file with the Secretary of State and state libraries.
 This brochure and the Florida Hunting Regulations handbook should provide the information necessary for you to plan your hunting activities.
-These publications are available from any Commission office, county tax collector and at MyFWC.com.
+These publications are available at MyFWC.com.

 Quota Permit Information:

 Quota permits are not required for this area; however, a zone tag issued by the U.S. Forest Service is required to participate in each hunt.
-Five zone tags will be available for each family hunt and 3 zone tags will be available for the youth turkey hunt by random drawing.
-Apply for zone tags either at the Apalachicola Ranger District Office, 11152 NW State Route 20, Bristol, Florida (850-643-2282) or at the Wakulla Ranger District Office, 57 Taff Drive, Crawfordville, Florida (850-926-3561).
-Additionally, applications may be downloaded at http://www.fs.usda.gov/apalachicola.
+Five zone tags will be available for each family hunt and 3 zone tags will be available for each youth turkey hunt by random drawing on October 18.
+Applications are available online at www.fs.usda.gov/apalachicola or you may apply in person at the Apalachicola Ranger District Office, 11152 NW State Route 20, Bristol, Florida (850-643-2282) or at the Wakulla Ranger District Office, 57 Taff Drive, Crawfordville, Florida (850-926-3561).

 All general laws and regulations relating to wildlife and fish shall apply unless specifically exempted for this area.
 Hunting or the taking of wildlife or fish on this area shall be allowed only during the open seasons and in accordance with the following regulations: